Bradamant3/vscode-jsonnet/README.md

 ## Configure and run

-Default keyboard shortcuts for the preview pane:
+Syntax highlighting requires no additional setup.

+To view the preview pae, you can use the default keyboard shortcuts:

 * On Mac OS: Shift-Command-I
 * On Windows: Ctrl+Shift+I

-You can customize these shortcuts in the VS Code `keybindings.json` file.
+Or you can customize these shortcuts in the VS Code `keybindings.json` file.

 You can also specify the following VS Code settings:

-* ``jsonnet.extStrs`: An object that defines a set of key-value pairs.
+* `jsonnet.extStrs`: An object that defines a set of key-value pairs.
 Lets you customize external variables to pass to the `jsonnet` command line.
 For example, you can set different variables for different projects in a workspace configuration.
 Default value null.